adhya2005/OpenGL/README.md

-In this code, you can find working versions of a microsoft paint replica and tic tac toe.
+In this code, you can find working versions of a microsoft paint replica and tic tac toe created using C++ and OpenGL.